 The Starter Kit

-Developed and maintained by Umbraco HQ and the Umbraco community it aims to give you the basic knowledge you need in order to hit the ground running.
+Developed and maintained by Umbraco HQ and the Umbraco community it aims to give you the basic knowledge you need to hit the ground running.

-- Show the content creation and editing capabilities in Umbraco from a content editors' point of view.
+- Show the content creation and editing capabilities in Umbraco from a content editor's point of view.

 - Learn how to set up Umbraco by exploring the starter kit.

-- Enhance the starter kit by following the lessons provided.
+- Enhance the Starter Kit by following the lessons provided.
 The lessons aim to give you a good understanding of how you can tailor the editing experience and add features to an Umbraco site.

 The Starter kit will install sample content for a small site.
 You can edit the content, or delete it and build your content from scratch.
-The sample content includes:

-Blog section for the site, with blog overview and blog posts.
+- Blog - Blog section for the site, with blog overview and blog posts.

-People section, with people profiles.
+- People - People section, with people profiles.
 Can be used for an employee section, for example.

-The contact page contains a customizable map and contact form.
+- Contact page - The contact page contains a customizable map and contact form.

-While familiarizing yourself with the starter kit you might have spotted some places where you would want some additional functionality.
-The following lessons will give you step-by-step instructions on how to add specific features.
+While familiarizing yourself with the Starter Kit you might have spotted some places where you would want some additional functionality.
+The following lessons will give you step-by-step instructions on how to add specific features: